amano-games/amano.games/_posts/lets-finish-this.md

 ![eyes-2-export.gif](https://amano-media.nyc3.digitaloceanspaces.com/devlog/lets-finish-this/8-eyes-collect-destroy.gif)

+Now that you don’t collect the eyes in the shop, we had more space left for power-ups.

 ## 1UP

-Now that you don’t collect the eyes in the shop, we had a space left.
 One thing we discovered while working on this new version is that having an extra life can be nice, but too many and the game is less fun.
 Getting squished by a piece but being able to get a second chance and go back to the game felt great.

 So we came up with the power up of a **1UP**, there will only be one each run, so it is precious but gives you that second chance.